What is informed consent?

 - Benzodiazepines may be implicated in an increased risk of dementia and other health issues, illness, and morbidity.

-The ‘benzodiazepine bill’ (H.3594), awaiting a hearing in Massachusetts, calls for informed consent in the following ways:
+1. The ‘benzodiazepine bill’ (H.3594) in Massachusetts calls for informed consent in the following ways:

 In filling a prescription for a benzodiazepine or a non-benzodiazepine hypnotic prescription, the pharmacist shall ensure that the label includes a cautionary statement explaining the risks associated with long-term use which shall be bolded and contained within a box.